Christmas Cookie Gift Ideas

 I noticed the arrival of Christmas trees shining through neighbor’s windows earlier than ever this year, as well as an unprecedented extravagance to outside Christmas light displays around town.
 There’s a definite longing for the joy and hope of the Christmas season.

 I’m extra excited to put together a spread of cookies this year.
 I’m not sure there’s anything better than an assortment of homemade cookies in varying favors, shapes and sizes.
-With the distancing from family and friends ongoing, could anything be better than sharing a plate of cookies with loved ones this Christmas season?
+With the distancing from family and friends ongoing, could anything be better than sharing a Christmas cookie gift with loved ones this season?
 What a festive way to spread joy (in a safe way!) as we usher in Christmas.
 Plus, baking Christmas cookies is just plain fun and gives my kids and me something special to do as we’re home more.

-These are sure to round out any cookie plans you have during the advent season.
+These Christmas Cookie gift ideas are sure to round out any cookie plans you have during the advent season.
 If you make any of the cookies featured on my cookie plate, be sure to leave a comment and give this recipe a rating!
 And of course, don’t forget to tag me on Instagram!
 I love seeing everything you create.

-A few things I try to keep in mind when building a cookie plate:
+A few things to keep in mind when building a cookie plate: